ICanBoogie/ActiveRecord/README.md

 ## Installation

 The recommended way to install this package is through [Composer](http://getcomposer.org/).
-Create a `composer.json` file and run `php composer.phar install` command to install it:
+Create a `composer.json` file and run the `composer install` command to install it:

 ```json
 {